Lygaen/mineserver/docs/_1_INSTALLATION.md

 ### Windows
 It is a bit of a headache to make GCC and make work on Windows.
 It is advised to use [WSL 2](https://learn.microsoft.com/fr-fr/windows/wsl/install) on Windows and follow the Linux-side guide.
-If you still want it to work on Windows, here is a step by step guide on installing MinGW :
+If you still want it to work on Windows, here is a step-by-step guide on installing MinGW :
  - Download [MinGW from winlibs](https://winlibs.com/)
  - Unzip the downloaded file into a folder (Like `C:\MinGW`)
  - [Add the folder `<Install Path>\bin\` to your path](https://linuxhint.com/add-directory-to-path-environment-variables-windows/) (so if you installed in `C:\MinGW`, you should add `C:\MinGW\bin`)